 Students use information from Project Drawdown to learn about the sectors where climate solutions are being implemented to help slow down climate warming.
 Students construct a plan for using specific solutions to reduce and remove the amount of carbon dioxide in the atmosphere, and make a claim describing how their plan could work to keep global temperature change below 1.5 °C .

-- Students will analyze the sources and sinks of carbon dioxide in the atmosphere to determine complexity and uncover questions.
+- Students will analyze the sources and sinks of carbon dioxide in the atmosphere to determine the complexity and uncover questions.

 - Students will investigate and evaluate current solutions for reducing the amount of carbon dioxide in the atmosphere

-- Students will propose a plan to use viable mitigation strategies for meeting the demand of reducing atmospheric carbon dioxide and consider challenges associated with each strategy
+- Students will propose a plan to use viable mitigation strategies for meeting the demand of reducing atmospheric carbon dioxide and consider the challenges associated with each strategy

 - Students will make a claim, supported by evidence and reasoning, as to how their plan will remove enough carbon dioxide from the atmosphere to limit global warming to 1.5 °C.

 - Laptops or tablets with access to the Project Drawdown website for each group

 - Emissions Sources and Natural Sinks diagram (as PDF or Google Slides)

 - Staying Below 1.5 Degrees of Global Warming diagram (as PDF or Google Slides)

 - Chart paper, markers, or digital format for students to make their visual presentations